Greatest Literature banner

 At times the observations are a little too mature for the six-year-old narrator but part of the excellence of the writing is in how it smooths out what might otherwise be a somewhat disjointed tale, bringing together a deceptively multiple number of perspectives, so we don't notice—or we don't care about—these discrepancies.

-To Kill a Mockingbird may not satisfy some of us now who, after all these years of the struggle against racism, want a strongly worded declaration for equality once and for all.
+To Kill a Mockingbird may not satisfy some of us now who, after all these years of struggle, want a strongly worded anti-racist declaration once and for all.
 But it has spoken to and inspired millions of people to at least consider what it would be like, in Atticus Finch's words, to consider things from someone else's point of view, to "climb into his skin and walk around in it."

 — Eric